Helicopter rotor: Rotor configurations

 Most helicopters have a single main rotor but require a separate rotor to overcome torque.
 This is accomplished through a variable-pitch antitorque rotor or tail rotor.
 This is the design that Igor Sikorsky settled on for his VS-300 helicopter, and it has become the recognized convention for helicopter design, although designs do vary.
 When viewed from above, most American helicopter rotors turn counter-clockwise; French and Russian helicopters turn clockwise.

+Another type of rotorcraft is the tiltrotor, which has many similarities to helicopter main rotors when in mode of powered lift.

 Single main rotor

 With a single main rotor helicopter, the creation of torque as the engine turns the rotor creates a torque effect that causes the body of the helicopter to turn in the opposite direction of the rotor.
 To eliminate this effect, some sort of antitorque control must be used with a sufficient margin of power available to allow the helicopter to maintain its heading and provide yaw control.
 The three most common controls used today are the tail rotor, Eurocopter's Fenestron (also called a fantail), and MD Helicopters' NOTAR.

+The number of rotor blades is also important, many helicopters have two blades in a single line, and another configuration is four rotor blades.
+An example of two-blade rotor is the Bell 212, and four blade version of this helicopter is the Bell 412.
+An example of the effect of rotor blade number is the UH-72 (EC145 variant); the A model had four blades, but the UH-72B was changed to five blades which reduced vibration.
+Other blade numbers are possible, for example, the CH-53K, a large military transport helicopter has a seven blade main rotor.

 Tail rotor

 The tail rotor is a smaller rotor mounted so that it rotates vertically or near-vertically at the end of the tail of a traditional single-rotor helicopter.
-The tail rotor's position and distance from the center of gravity allow it to develop thrust in a direction opposite of the main rotor's rotation to counter the torque effect created by the main rotor.
+The tail rotor's position and distance from the center of gravity allow it to develop thrust in a direction opposite that of the main rotor's rotation, thereby countering the torque effect created by the main rotor.
 Tail rotors are simpler than main rotors since they require only collective changes in pitch to vary thrust.
 The pitch of the tail rotor blades is adjustable by the pilot via the anti-torque pedals, which also provide directional control by allowing the pilot to rotate the helicopter around its vertical axis, thereby changing the direction the craft is pointed.